//

 Dual-degree Programs

 Students in our Dual Degree programs provide Psychology Ph.D. students with the opportunity to combine their graduate training in Psychology with doctoral-level training in a related discipline.
-Currently we offer two such programs.
+Currently we offer four such programs.

-Penn State Psychology is one of only two graduate programs in the U.S. to offer a dual degree Ph.D. in Women’s Studies and Psychology.
-Graduate students also have the option of a graduate minor in Women’s Studies.
+Penn State Psychology is one of only two graduate programs in the U.S. to offer a dual degree Ph.D. in Women’s, Gender, and Sexuality Studies (WGSS) and Psychology.
+Graduate students also have the option of a graduate minor in Women’s, Gender, and Sexuality Studies (WGSS).

 Language Science